snuismer/Climate-adaptation-drives-spillover-risk/README.md

 - [`R`](/R/) - R scripts to test for relationships between expected livestock herd lifespan and the force of *Brucella* spillover into the human population, to fit the mathematical model to livestock seroprevalence data using maximum likelihood, and generate simulated data to test parameter recovery.
 - [`Mathematica`](/Mathematica/) - Mathematica file deriving basic mathematical results and performing numerical analyses.
 - [`Figures`](/Figures/) - Figure files presented in the manuscript.

+## Software requirements

+Analyses were performed using R and Wolfram Mathematica.

+R package dependencies are specified within the individual analysis scripts.
+The Mathematica notebook contains the analytical derivations and numerical analyses used in the manuscript.